jnorell/comment-tweaks/readme.txt

 = 1.1.0 =

-Release Date:  February 8, 2019
+Release Date:  February 14, 2019

 * Add functions to manage plugin options.
 * Save plugin version at activation.
 * Add admin setting for whether to add wp_editor to comments.
 * Don't make ajax call if no comment_tweaks_editor_settings filters are set.
-* @todo: comment mode allow users to edit their own comments, post author can not
+* Add admin setting to allow comment authors (logged in users) to edit their own comments, the post author can not.

 = 1.0.0 =